borovicns/GoldenAnt/README.md

 ### Projects

 * [Soil moisture sensor](../../wiki/Soil moisture sensor) - I have created this tool to sound an alarm when my only plant has to be watered.
+* [DomoHedgie](../../wiki/DomoHedgie) - Automatic system which takes control of the heating and lighting systems on my hedgie's house.